 \section{Systematic uncertainty}

 The uncertainty associated with the beam shape is estimated by changing the response model of the fit.
-We compared the results of the baseline analysis with a model that uses a fixed beam width as the design, one that uses an asymmetrical two-dimensional Gaussian beam, and one that uses a polynomial (i.e., non-linear) responsivity.
-The pointing differences among them are less than $\ang{;0.26}$.
+We compared the results of the baseline analysis with a model that uses a fixed beam width as the design, one that uses an elliptical Gaussian beam with extracted ellipticity of $2.6 \pm 1.0 \%$ from the data, and one that uses a polynomial (i.e., non-linear) responsivity.
+The pointing differences among the beam models are less than $\ang{;0.26}$.
+Note that the assumed ellipticity of the systematic error study is larger than that of the simulation study ($< 1\%$).
 The uncertainties in the Moon’s position owing to the time constant of the detector and the astronomical calculations are $\ang{;0.14}$ and $\ang{;0.31}$~\cite{astropy_error}, respectively.
 The uncertainties in the elevation and azimuth encoders are $\ang{;0.066}$ and $\ang{;0.057}$, respectively, as described in Section 2.
+Possible thermal effect due to ambient temperature change is estimated by comparing two calibration results at high temperature (average of $10~^\circ $C) and low temperature (average of $3~^\circ $C).
+We found the difference of $\ang{;0.4}$, while the statistical fluctuation is dominant in this comparison.
+A possible mechanical variation associated with the scan is estimated from the difference between the residual from the pointing model at azimuth $< \ang{180}$ and that at azimuth $> \ang{180}$.
+It was \ang{;0.057}.

-The largest systematic uncertainty is the uniformity of the Moon’s brightness temperature.
+The systematic uncertainty is driven by the non-uniformity of the Moon’s brightness temperature.